retentioneering/retentioneering-tools/docs/source/user_guides/cohorts.rst

 .. figure:: /_static/user_guides/cohorts/cohorts_4_basic.png

-To get values of the heatmap, we can call ``.values``, and then the output will be a dataframe.
+To get values of the heatmap, we can use :py:meth:`Cohorts.values<src.tooling.cohorts.cohorts.Cohorts.values>` property, and then the output will be a dataframe.

 .. code:: ipython3